Greece accelerates reopening, plans to welcome tourists back from next week

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Greece officials have confirmed that the country will reopen its borders to visitors on 14 May.
+Last week, Greek officials confirmed that the country would reopen its borders to visitors on 14 May.

-That plan includes a “five lines of defence” strategy.
+That plan to reopen to all travellers includes a “five lines of defence” strategy.
 Those lines include:

 - All visitors must be fully vaccinated or present a negative COVID-19 test result;